 MU 101 Chorale I 1 unit

 MU 112 Private Voice Instruct 1 unit

-MU 121 Piano I (Part B) 1/2 unit
+MU 121 Piano I (Part B) 0.5 units

 MU 129 Vocal Techniques II 1 unit

 MU 131 Music Theory II 3 units

-DAN 120 Classical Ballet I (Part B) 1/2 unit
+DAN 120 Classical Ballet I (Part B) 0.5 units

-DAN 121 Jazz Dance I (Part B) 1/2 unit
+DAN 121 Jazz Dance I (Part B) 0.5 units

 THF 110 Scene & Character Dev.
 1 unit

 SOC 171 Intro to Sociology 3 units

 ENG 111 English Composition I 3 units

-ED 150 Teaching Methods by 4 units
+ED 150 Teaching Methods by 3 units

-Age and Development v vith lab
+Age and Development

-SOPHOMORE YEAR
+SECOND YEAR

-The sophomore year focuses on applying the performance and rehearsal techniques developed in the freshman year to real-life performance and touring opportunities as well as preparing the student to transition into a professional career.
+The second year focuses on applying the performance and rehearsal techniques developed in the first year to real-life performance and touring opportunities as well as preparing the student to transition into a professional career.

-There are two sophomore study modules that must be taken to complete the Associate of Arts in Performance.
+There are two second-year study modules that must be taken to complete the Associate of Arts in Performance.
 The modules can be taken in any order and each module can be taken in full or a student can opt to split the module and take it over a period of more than one academic semester.
 This is encouraged for students simultaneously engaged in touring productions.